sayyid5416/generalpy/README.md

 ### 💠 `ICACLS` class _(windows OS only)_
-  - Handles functions related to `icacls` command from windows OS.
+  - Handles functions related to `icacls` command.
   - To set/modify/remove the permissions for files/folders.
   - Use `icacls /?` in CMD for more info.